 Work with families who are interested in walking through the adoption process.
 Room for One More works through adoption grants.
 However, preparing for home studies and being approved as a family who could adopt can be daunting.
-Room for One More helps facilitate the process to encourage more families to consider adoption.
+Room for One More helps facilitate the process of encouraging more families to consider adoption.

 The Safe House of Southeast Missouri is a local partner that is not-for-profit organization agency that provides safe shelter, 24-hour crisis hotline services, intensive case management, counseling, court advocacy, referral services, and education programs.
 The Safe House was established in 1991, providing safe shelter and a crisis hotline as a source of immediate help for victims of domestic violence and abuse.

 Prepare meals shared by all residents of the shelter, allowing them to build a sense of community through the gift of hospitality.

 Be a positive role model for people in the program, guiding parenting, helping navigate relationships and teaching typical life skills (like meal planning or budgeting).
 A mentor would help guide a person who would be transitioning out of the Safe House into housing of their own.